Listen to the Roisin O YouTube Channel here…

 Thursday 30 January 2014 – Heilig-Geist-Kirche, Frankfurt

-You can get tickets by clicking here.
+You can get tickets for these shows with Mary Black in Germany by clicking here.

 Have some big news – I’m delighted to announce I have signed a record deal with JSM in Germany, with my debut album coming out there later this year!